Robin Moulder

-Robin Moulder (born April 2, 1966) is an American musician, best known as being one of the founders of the riot goth-girl group Jack Off Jill and her subsequent project, TCR.
+Robin Moulder (born April 2, 1966) is an American entrepreneur, producer, and musician, best known as being one of the founders of the riot goth-girl group Jack Off Jill and her subsequent project, TCR.
 She is a bassist, pianist, and programmer.
+She is the CEO and co-founder of 3lb Games, a virtual and mixed reality video game developer.

 History

 Robin Moulder grew up with one sister Helen Moulder and two brothers Dave and Al Moulder.
 Moulder began studying music on trumpet and piano and initially didn't envision a musical career for herself.
 She received a Bachelor of Science in Engineering.
 Her first job out of college took her to Florida.
 She began playing keyboard for a live band, and moved to bass to fill the void left by a departing bandmate.
 She quickly discovered an aptitude for the instrument, and began looking for other people who shared her outlook on music.
 She found them in Tenni Ah-Cha-Cha, Jessicka Addams, and Michelle Inhell, and the four of them created Jack Off Jill.